Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We fly to the bustling city of Palermo and transfer by road to Selinunte.

 We walk about 3km to the Selinunte temples, one of the most important archaeological sites in Europe.
+Our local guide will introduce us to the myriad fascinations of the site.
 On the eastern site you can still ascend the worn steps into the remains of one of the Greek temples.
 Nearby are the ruins of the fourth largest Greek temple in the world where you can clamber happily amongst the ruins.
 Crossing the valley which used to be the harbour we explore the western temples, the streets and especially the citadel built to defend against invading Carthaginians.
 After some hours we leave the site pausing for an ice cream on the sea front, before walking back to the hotel via the Belice nature reserve (approximately 2hrs) along a sandy beach where the Loggerhead turtles return to lay eggs.

 On the way to Agrigento we visit Sciacca, a former spa resort for the Greeks of Selinunte and a testament to the eclectic cultures that have influenced the city over time.
 Here you'll find narrow streets, blind alleys and covered courtyards that date from Arab times, a cathedral with Norman apses and a Baroque façade and city gates that date from the Spanish period.
 We also stop at Eraclea Minoa, established by Spartan colonists and fought over by the larger Greek cities of Selinunte and Agrigento.
 It has a small Greek theatre and significant remains of two Greek houses.
 The small museum is well worth visiting and there are excellent views along the coast on a good day.